strongloop/loopback/README.md

  - **accepts** - (optional) an arguments description specifying the remote method's arguments.
 A
  - **returns** - (optional) an arguments description specifying the remote methods callback arguments.
  - **http** - (advanced / optional, object) http routing info
-  - **http.path** - the relative path the method will be exposed at.
+  - **http.path** - the path relative to the model the method will be exposed at.
 May be a path fragment (eg. '/:myArg') which will be populated by an arg of the same name in the accepts description.
+For example the stats method above will be at the whole path `/products/stats`.
   - **http.verb** - (get, post, put, del, all) - the route verb the method will be available from.

 **Argument Description**